robparrott/ansible-vagrant/README.md

 Lastly, we can shutdown and clear out all records with the "clear" subcommand:

     ansible all -i hosts -c local -m vagrant -a "cmd=clear"

+Most correctly, we can insist that the state of the instances is "absent":

+    ansible all -i hosts -c local -m vagrant -a "state=absent vm_name=myvm"

 ### Playbooks